gnu-enjoyer/Oggtube/README.md

 Default CMakeList assumes vcpkg or pkg-config, buildspec is for OneDev but should work with most common CI as well.

-**External dependencies**
-- cpprestsdk
-- libavcodec
+### Recent changes

+#### v0.0.2
+- Extensive refactor and overhaul to improve usability and build system

+### External dependencies
-- libavformat
+- libavcodec-dev
-- libre2
+- libavformat-dev
-- libssl
+- libssl-dev